 Exactly, it’s more about how you should not do things, what to avoid, about keeping it simple and straight to the point.
 What you want is that person to hit the ‘play’ button and convince him through your music, not to have your email sent straight up to the bin because you have written some pointless text or sent things in the wrong format.

-You can subscribe here to our mailing list to receive notifications of new blogs and discounts for studio services.
+You can subscribe here to our mailing list to receive notifications of new blogs like this, information and discounts over the services of The Empty Hall.

 External sources / Other articles of interest: